mindfulness-at-the-computer/mindfulness-at-the-computer/docs/design/theory-and-background.md

 ### Buddhist concerns

 If you are planning to make changes to the features of this application please read the section "Buddhist Concerns" in [this Wikipedia article](https://en.wikipedia.org/wiki/Mindfulness_and_technology).

 ### Right mindfulness

-We need to be aware that there is right mindfulness and wrong mindfulness, right concentration and wrong concentration.
-Wrong concentration may be that we are so caught-up in our work at the computer.
+There is right mindfulness and wrong mindfulness, right concentration and wrong concentration.
+Wrong mindfulness can be that we are aware of causes of anxiety.
+Wrong concentration may be that we are so caught-up in our work at the computer that we are no longer aware of our body.

 ### Time